OperationSpark/magic-8-ball/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/magic-8-ball/master/img/run-from-bash.png">

 You'll notice you can ask a question, but there's no response and the app just quits immediately, so we've got some work to do.
 But our validator works!
-Try asking a question with a lower case letter or entering numbers first?
+Try asking a question with a lowercase letter or entering numbers first?

 <img src="https://raw.githubusercontent.com/OperationSpark/magic-8-ball/master/img/validator.png">

 Cool!
 Let's move on!

-#### TODO 5 Handle User Input
+#### TODO 5 : Handle User Input

 Our app quits if we do not handle valid input for the user, so let's go ahead and implement the function `handleInput()`.
 Find **TODO 5**: